Bursitis

 • It commonly affects your feet, shoulders, elbows, knees and hips.
 However, you can get bursitis in any joint.

-• Inflammation occurs with repetitive movement, pressure on your joint, gout or rheumatoid arthritis, an injury or an infection near or in your joint.
+• Inflammation occurs with repetitive movement, pressure on your joint, gout or rheumatoid arthritis, or an injury or an infection near or in your joint.

 Bursitis swelling on elbow

-• repetitive movement of a certain joint, such as when you kneel a lot with work or hobbies, eg, carpet fitters, cleaners and carpenters
+• repetitive movement of a certain joint, such as when you kneel a lot with work or hobbies (eg, carpet fitters, cleaners and carpenters)

 • too much pressure on your joint, such as leaning on your elbows to work or study

-• gout or rheumatoid arthritis
+• inflammatory conditions such as gout or rheumatoid arthritis

 • an injury near your bursa